 In a startup, the effect can be team strife.
 In an innovation team of a larger company, you’re probably about to be fired by the CEO who expects to see that metric dashboard start twitching and jumping around.

 You jam the rudder to the left.
 Nothing.

 Those of you who have ever been in a boat will know the issue.
 There’s one critical thing about the rudder: It doesn’t work unless you’re moving.

-You can moving it left or right, shake it around, curse at it…it doesn’t do anything by itself.
-The rudder changes the overall shape of the boat and allows you to steer, but without any velocity relative to the ocean around you, the rudder is a useless appendage.
+You can move it left or right, shake it around, curse at it….It doesn’t do anything by itself.
+The rudder changes the overall direction of the boat and allows you to steer, but without any velocity relative to the ocean around you, the rudder is a useless appendage.

-This anti-pattern is the Rudder Fallacy.In a Lean Startup, team velocity preceeds measurable product progress.
+This anti-pattern is the Rudder Fallacy.In a startup, team velocity precedes measurable product progress.
+Click To Tweet

-Many teams trying to adopt lean focusing on the wrong thing.
+Many teams trying to adopt lean focus on the wrong thing.

 They focus on which direction they are going.
 They focus on improving their decision making apparatus.
 They talk about how much statistical significance they need in order to validate a smoke test or spend hours pondering their Business Model Canvas to make sure they’re testing the right risky assumption.

 None of that matters when you’re just starting out and trying to lean your team.
 The only thing that matters is velocity.You have to start rowing before you can worry about which direction you're headed, even if you're headed into the rocks.
 Click To Tweet